Dolphin

-A dolphin is an aquatic mammal within the infraorder Cetacea.
-Dolphin species belong to the families Delphinidae (the oceanic dolphins), Platanistidae (the Indian river dolphins), Iniidae (the New World river dolphins), Pontoporiidae (the brackish dolphins), and the extinct Lipotidae (baiji or Chinese river dolphin).
+A dolphin is a common name used for some of the aquatic mammals in the cetacean clade Odontoceti, the toothed whales.
+Dolphins belong to the families Delphinidae (the oceanic dolphins), along with the river dolphin families Platanistidae (the Indian river dolphins), Iniidae (the New World river dolphins), Pontoporiidae (the brackish dolphins), and probably extinct Lipotidae (baiji or Chinese river dolphin).
 There are 40 extant species named as dolphins.

 Dolphins range in size from the 1.7 m and 50 kg Maui's dolphin to the 9.5 m and 10 tonne orca.
 Various species of dolphins exhibit sexual dimorphism where the males are larger than females.
 They have streamlined bodies and two limbs that are modified into flippers.
-Though not quite as flexible as seals, some dolphins can briefly travel at speeds of 29 kph or leap about 9 m.
+Though not quite as flexible as seals, they are faster; some dolphins can briefly travel at speeds of 29 kph or leap about 9 m.
 Dolphins use their conical teeth to capture fast-moving prey.
-They have well-developed hearing which is adapted for both air and water.
-It is so well developed that some can survive even if they are blind.
+They have well-developed hearing which is adapted for both air and water; it is so well developed that some can survive even if they are blind.
 Some species are well adapted for diving to great depths.
 They have a layer of fat, or blubber, under the skin to keep warm in the cold water.

 Dolphins are widespread.
 Most species prefer the warm waters of the tropic zones, but some, such as the right whale dolphin, prefer colder climates.
-Dolphins feed largely on fish and squid, but a few, such as the orca, feed on large mammals such as seals.
+Dolphins feed largely on fish and squid, but a few large-bodied dolphins, such as the orca, feed on large prey such as seals, sharks, and other dolphins.
 Male dolphins typically mate with multiple females every year, but females only mate every two to three years.
 Calves are typically born in the spring and summer months and females bear all the responsibility for raising them.
 Mothers of some species fast and nurse their young for a relatively long period of time.

 Dolphins produce a variety of vocalizations, usually in the form of clicks and whistles.

 Dolphins are sometimes hunted in places such as Japan, in an activity known as dolphin drive hunting.
 Besides drive hunting, they also face threats from bycatch, habitat loss, and marine pollution.
-Dolphins have been depicted in various cultures worldwide.
-Dolphins are sometimes kept in captivity and trained to perform tricks.
-The most common dolphin species in captivity is the bottlenose dolphin, while there are around 60 orcas in captivity.
+Dolphins feature in various cultures worldwide, such as in art or folklore.
+Dolphins are sometimes kept in captivity within dolphinariums and trained to perform tricks; the most common dolphin species in captivity is the bottlenose dolphin, while there are around 60 orcas in captivity.